simon-hirsch/bitepy/README.md

 ## Installation

 BitePy requires Python 3.8+ to run.
-The package can be easily installed via
+The package is hosted on [PyPI](https://pypi.org/project/bitepy/) and can be easily installed via

 ```sh
 pip install bitepy